SEND (Special Educational Needs & Disability) provision at St Benedict’s Catholic High School

 A Shooting Stars after school sports group meets weekly for our SEND students.

-USEFUL LINKS FOR THE LINK DEPARTMENT
+USEFUL LINKS FOR THE SEND DEPARTMENT